 Total hip replacement is a type of surgery to replace a damaged hip joint.
-Minimally invasive surgery uses two or more small cuts (incisions) instead of one large incision.
+Minimally invasive surgery uses 2 or more small cuts (incisions) instead of 1 large incision.
 The procedure is done by an orthopedic surgeon.
 This is a doctor with special training in treating bone, joint, and muscle problems.

 What to tell your healthcare provider

 Tell your healthcare provider about all the medicines you take.
 This includes over-the-counter medicines such as ibuprofen.
 It also includes vitamins, herbs, and other supplements.
 And tell your healthcare provider if you:

 Have had any recent changes in your health, such as an infection or fever

 Are sensitive or allergic to any medicines, latex, tape, or anesthesia (local and general)